Diablo 4 Season 6 and Vessel of Hatred early patch notes - Biggest changes

 With Diablo 4 season six and the launch of the Vessel of Hatred right around the corner, Blizzard has dropped the early patch notes for this upcoming content and all the changes the developers have made since receiving feedback from the season six PTR.

-These are all the significant changes and updates dropping in Diablo 4 on Oct.
+These significant changes and updates will come to Diablo 4 on Oct.
 8.

 Loot quality and quantity are set to receive major buffs